DV

 Is CONY or MSTY better for dividend income?

 It depends on your goals.
-MSTY currently offers the higher distribution yield, which means more income per dollar invested.
+CONY currently offers the higher distribution yield, which means more income per dollar invested.
 However, a lower-yield fund may offer better total return or lower volatility.
 Consider your time horizon and risk tolerance.

 What is the difference between CONY and MSTY?

-CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call strategy, while MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach.
+CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call approach, while MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both CONY and MSTY?